-Students who have been absent from MA, BA, BS or Certificate programs for six or more consecutive quarters and do not have a current Leave of Absence form on file, must apply for Readmission with the Office of Admissions and Records.
+M.A. students who have been absent from a M.A. program for six or more consecutive quarters and do not have a current Leave of Absence form on file, must apply for Readmission with the Office of Admissions and Records.
 Student must meet any new graduation requirements which have come into effect at the time of their readmission.
 Students must also submit transcripts of any work taken at other institutions while absent from WCU.